Originally posted: October 8, 2009

 Through an annual process, the department and disabled individuals jointly develop an individual services plan, which details how many hours of what services, such as personal assistance, the state will pay for.
 The individuals then hire a state-approved agency, such as Inspire, to provide the services.

+Next steps for the organization.
+Inspire has accomplished its goal of becoming a nonprofit and is looking forward to increasing capacity and serving different counties in Arizona.
 As Carey—who is chairman of the board of both Inspire and Federated Human Services Cooperative—explains, “We are a relatively young group.
 We are still trying to work out the kinks and keep our heads above water.”

 In addition to Inspire and Federated Human Services, Carey has served on other local boards, including the Arizona Spinal Cord Injury Association in Phoenix, the Phoenix Mayor’s Commission on Disability Issues, and the Centers for Habilitation in Tempe.